Thank you to John Carley for the breathtaking featured photo!

 God is Love itself.
 But God has wrath for sin.
 He is holy, good and patient.
 He cannot even look at sin.
 But that did not negate His Love.

-Psalm 51:4 “Against You, and You alone have I sinned.”
-CSB But God’s Love provided a Substitute to receive the punishment for sin.
+But God’s Love provided a Substitute to receive the punishment for sin.
 Jesus.
+(1 John 2:2)

 Therefore, it is a great kindness that God warns of the reality of Hell and death.
 Yet, it would be fair if there were no remedy.
-Justice demands a remedy.
-Instead of justice, we have been provided with Grace and Mercy and a choice.
+Justice demands a price.
+Instead of justice with no hope, we have been provided with grace and mercy.
+(Isaiah 55:6-7)

 Here is an idea to get the conversation going.

 Of course, never forget those on the outside who don’t go to church.
-The purpose of this study is simply a reminder that lost people are also in other places where we least expect, not just the obvious.
+But the purpose of this study is simply a reminder that lost people are also in other places where we least expect them to be, not just the obvious.